alexanderpann/mps_jcef_minimal/README.md

 ![screenshot](screenshot.png)

 Changes in the Graph can be send to the browser by pressing the `Load MPS data` button.

+## JCEF JS communication vs WebSockets

+Both communications methods are event based and work by sending and listening to events.
+The JCEF JS communication only works when the browser is embeded into MPS because it relies on JCEF.
+The WebSockets communication works also with local running web applicaitons.
+The button `Send data via WebSocket` in the MPS editor can be used to send a message to all connected clients.
+Make sure that the MPS project is opened first because the builtin netty server of the IntelliJ platform is used as the server.
+If the web application is started first (`yarn start`) it can't connect to the web socket server.
+The server is running on port 9000.
+In JS the connection can be established by calling `new WebSocket("ws://localhost:9000")` and calling the method `send` to send a message.
+The MPS and JS implementation for the JCEF communication and WebSocket communication in this project require that the message are serialized objects of the form `{ type: string, data: string}`.

 ## Open questions